 Customer acquisition refers to a systematic approach to acquire new customers.
 The first phase is to generate interest for your offering through different marketing techniques like paid advertising, social media, and cold calling.
 In the second phase, you take steps to convert quality leads and valuable prospects into actual paying customers.

 The most significant benefit of an acquisition-oriented approach is that you can perform it on a massive scale with relatively little investment.
-Because of the latest advancements in digital marketing technology, particularly marketing automation, businesses can efficiently map out and segment leads and go multi-channel with their advertising approaches.
+Because of the latest advancements in digital marketing technology, particularly marketing automation tools, businesses can efficiently map out and segment leads and go multi-channel with their advertising approaches.

 By leveraging customer data and analytics, your organization can discover potential selling opportunities and advertise accordingly.
 This is particularly true when you are introducing a new kind of service or product.
 If you have done thorough customer research, you can spread the word on your digital platforms about your latest offering and gain new prospects.